 To ensure homeless individuals' voices are heard, Madison's Dane CoC has established a Lived Experience Council (LEC), which consists of people with personal experience of homelessness.
 The LEC advises the CoC Board on significant policy matters and participates in the funding process, such as serving as review team members for the State ESG.
-Additionally, Madison's CoC Youth Action Board (YAB) has participation from youth with lived experience and advises the board on youth-related policy matters and participates in funding review processes.
+Additionally, Madison's CoC Youth Action Board (YAB) has participates in funding review processes.
 Furthermore, the CoC has designated seats for appointed members of the LEC and YAB on the board.
 The City of Madison actively engages LEC and YAB to inform the City's policies and program designs funded with ESG.